1m5/1m5-java/README.md

 to protect their communications and personal data from unethical monitoring, interception, intrusion, and censorship.

-Moving to Rust (1m5-rust) after browser work.
+Transitioning to Rust gradually using other repositories (e.g. 1m5-daemon);

 ## Version